ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 local A, B, C, D = Code.GetAttributes(Part, "TestNumber", "TestString", "TestBrick", "TestBoolean") --A would be 5
 --B would be "String!"
---C would be false since there is no match
+--C would be nil since there is no match
 --D would be true

 ----Example 2